casangi/casadocs/docs/api/casaconfig.rst

    :nosignatures:
    :functions-only:

-.. warning:: Users must ensure they have an up-to-date config.py in their ~/.casa directory (or delete it to utilize the default).
-Use write_default_config() to update.

 config.py
 ^^^^^^^^^

-.. data:: config_defaults_static.py
+.. data:: configuration values

-Each modular CASA 6 package as well as the full monolithic installation reads a single **config.py** configuration file to setup the CASA runtime options.
-A default config.py is included within the casaconfig package.
+Each modular CASA 6 package as well as the full monolithic installation reads a set of configuration files to setup the CASA runtime options.
+The configuration is applied when config is imported from casaconfig (**from casaconfig import config**).
+The configuraiton files include the defaults, an optional site configuration file, and an optional user configuration file.
-This default config.py provides automatic initial population and daily maintenance of casaconfig data tables, and defines the allowable configuration settings for the CASA runtime.

-This file will be loaded unless the user places their own version in their home area .casa folder (**\~/.casa**) prior to starting the casa installation or importing the packages into a standard python environment for the first time.
+The optional user configuration file is found in their home .casa folder as config.py (**\_/.casa/config.py**).

+The optional site configuration file is named **casasiteconfig.py** and is found anywhere within **sys.path** following the usual pyhthon import rules.

+All optional configuration files will be ignored if **\-\-noconfig** is used on the command line.

+An alternative path to the user configuration file can be given using the **--configfile <path_to_file>** option on the command line.

+The configuration files are used in order of defaults, site configuration, user configuration.
+The optional configuration files need only set parameters that differ from the defaults.
+The resulting configuration will always include all of the recognized configuration values.
+The configuration files are evaluated python files so any valid python can be used. **Note**: configuration happens before any parts of CASA are loaded so no CASA modules should be used within the configuration steps.

+Use the get_config() function to get a list of strings showing the configuration parameters with values.

+The defaults are shown below.

-.. include:: ../private/config_defaults_static.py
+.. include:: ../config_defaults_static.py
    :literal: